Data collection for study: Open Publication date: Winter 2018 (tbc)

 Day cases without an overnight stay

-Patients who underwent a minor procedure (please see study protocol for full list of exclusion codes)
+Patients who underwent a minor procedure (please see Appendix A in the downloads section for full list of exclusion codes)

 Patient identifier spreadsheets will be disseminated in May 2017.
 The spreadsheet can be downloaded from the Download Links section on the left.